Butch Nash

 Another key highlight is the role he played in the 1977 and 1986 victories over the Michigan Wolverines.
 He delivered pre-game speeches to the team telling them the importance of the rivalry and the history of the "Little Brown Jug."

 Nash also played basketball for the Golden Gophers and was on the 1936–1937 Big Ten Championship team.

 Awards and championships

 Personal life

 Nash was married to Mary Leona "Lee" Nash and had three children.

 Early life

 Nash was born in Northeast Minneapolis, Minnesota on December 13, 1915.
 He attended Edison High School in Minneapolis and was a standout athlete in Basketball and Football.

-He died July 18, 2005 at the age of 89 years old.
+He died July 18, 2005, at the age of 89.

 George "Butch" Nash Scholarship

 The George "Butch" Nash Scholarship is awarded each year to a Golden Gopher Football Player.
-The recipient for the 2022-23 season is Jacob Knuth, Freshman Quarterback; Harrisburg, SD.
+The recipient for the 2024-25 season is Kenric Lanier II, Wide Receiver, Decatur, GA.

 The Butch Nash Player Award

 Since 1984, the Golden Gopher football team awards the Butch Nash award to player(s) that are "competitive on the field and in the classroom."
 The recipient list is below.